HugoBothaMD/naip-ssast/README.md

 ### Model parameters
 You do not need to worry about `--fstride, --tstride, --fshape, --tshape`.
 The defaults are fine as is.
-* `--task`: string specifying the task to perform.
-As of now, only compatible with 'ft_cls' and 'ft_avgtok' for fine-tuning.
 * `--model_size`: specify the size of the AST model to initialize.
 Needs to be compatible with the pretrained model.
 Default it `base`
-* `-pm, --pooling_mode`: specify method of pooling the last hidden layer for embedding extraction.
-Options are 'mean', 'sum', 'max'.

 ### Training parameters
 * `--batch_size`: set the batch size (default 8)